ogibayashi/norikra-udf-lookup/README.md

 % echo '{"id":"4"}' | norikra-client event send test_stream
 ```

-Then, you will get there records.
+Then, you will get these records.

 ```
 {"time":"2015/07/28 12:13:24","query":"lookuptest","id":"3","cnt":1,"name":"ccc"}